nelsinofrancisco/React-BookStore/README.md

 ### Deployment

-The Page is Deployed in the branch gh-pages;
+The Page is Deployed on this [link](https://nelsino-react-bookstore.herokuapp.com/) using Heroku

 ## Authors